 Take action on Affordable Housing

 To successfully end homelessness, the Federal government must reinvest in affordable social housing.
 Tweet at your MP to advocate for social housing using #Housing4All.

 Join the Every Voter Counts Alliance supporting call for an implementation of a Proportional Representation of the electoral system.
 Take the pledge here.

 Issues for Change

-To improve the lives of women and girls, YWCA Canada has recently made recommendations on the following issues:
+To improve the lives of women and girls:

-YWCA Canada calls on the federal government to apply a transparent gender audit process on all policy and budget decisions to ensure women benefit equally in government investments: March 4, 2010 press release in response to the 2010 Federal Budget.
+YWCA Canada calls on the federal government to apply transparent gender analysis in budget development and decisions to ensure women benefit equally in government investments: Building a Canada that Works for All Women.